Rizky28eka/harmoni-sehat/harmoni_sehat_backend/README.md

 ### Prerequisites

+Ensure you have the following software installed:

--   Node.js (v18 or higher recommended)
+-   **Node.js**: Version 18 or higher recommended.
--   npm (Node Package Manager)
+-   **npm**: Node Package Manager (usually installed with Node.js).
--   MongoDB Atlas account (or local MongoDB instance)
+-   **MongoDB Atlas Account**: Or a running local MongoDB instance.

 ### Installation

-1.  **Clone the repository:**
+1.  **Clone the repository**: Navigate to the main project directory (`harmoni_sehat_project/`) and clone this repository.

     ```bash
     git clone <repository_url>
     cd harmoni_sehat_project/harmoni_sehat_backend
     ```

-2.  **Install dependencies:**
+2.  **Install dependencies**: From the `harmoni_sehat_backend/` directory, run the following command to install all project dependencies:

     ```bash
     npm install
     ```

 ### Environment Variables

-Create a `.env` file in the `harmoni_sehat_backend` directory and add the following environment variables.
-Replace the placeholder values with your actual credentials.
+Create a `.env` file in the `harmoni_sehat_backend/` directory and add the following environment variables.
+Replace the placeholder values with your actual credentials and configurations.
+For more details, refer to `docs/backend/env.example.md`.

 ```env
 # =========================